art4711/randbench/README.md

 least that part can be improved.
 Also, the algorithm has changed, I'd really want to see how that performs.
 Maybe even implement the same algorithm in Go, just for comparison.

-### better reading from crypto/rand ###

-I'd really want to get rid of the overhead of `encoding/binary`.
-It's fun to poke fun at how a server language is bad at encoding and decoding data, but it would make sense to remove that stupid overhead to test the actual generator.

-### Implement a good algorithm in Go. ###

-The numbers from COverhead are horribly bad.
-It's evident that to have decent numbers here we can't pass into C. So we probably need to implement a good unpredictable number generator in Go.